 Monitoring a GPS Tracker is done using either a PC, tablet or smartphone.
 Some GPS Trackers do not offer a mobile app, which is one of the easiest ways to locate your tracker while you do not have access to a computer.
 An ideal GPS Tracker should be pre-configured to upload its location to a web-based tracking platform which can be accessed using any internet-enabled device.

 a) Web Tracking: Locate the tracker using a web portal offered by the manufacturer.
 This is the most common solution for GPS tracking.
 An ideal web portal should be user-friendly, easy to access and it should offer useful features such as geo-fence zones, route history, alarms and usage reports.

 b) Mobile APP: IOS and Android compatible apps make it much easier to track and locate the tracking device.
 Notifications for speeding, geo-fence zone in/out can be displayed instantly on a smartphone if a tracking app is installed.

 c) Geo-fence Zones: Geo-fence is one of the best features for tracking kids and the elderly.
 Geo-fence zones are digital fences that you can draw on the map to get notified whenever the tracker enters or leaves that zone.

 d) Route History: Tracking platforms record and store the location data to display the previously taken routes on the map.
 The route data should be stored in the tracking platform (cloud) for at least 1 month.

 a) Warranty: Manufacturer warranty is necessary ( 1 – 2 years).
-Make sure the manufacturer offer returns for faulty items and that the device will operate properly without causing any problems.
+Make sure the manufacturer offer returns for faulty items and that the device will operate properly without causing any problem

 a) Tracker Costs: Initial cost for the tracker itself range between £50 – £250.
 Make sure you’re aware of what features you’re getting for the price.